 Identifying which path will best suit your skill set and ambitions can be challenging.
-We speak to Andrew Murphy, Accounting & Finance Recruitment Manager in Robert Walters and look at the points you should consider when making your choice to move into industry or private practice.
+We look at the points you should consider when making your choice to move into industry or private practice.

 Why do Big 4 accountants make a move into industry?